hugomodo/hugomodo-docs/content/docs/build-with-forestry.md

 I will revisit this and document the approach for project-based sites at another time, but [Forestry have a great guide](https://forestry.io/docs/hosting/github-pages/) themselves should you need it.

-For the time being, where it comes to HugoModo, I'm going to see if deployment via a CI service such as Jenkins is feasible.
+For the time being, where it comes to HugoModo, I'm going to see if deployment via a CI service such as TravisCI is feasible.